limitium/istrument-normalizer/docs/design/src/4 Resume/index.md

 These parts are prerequisites to the current proposal.

 * Kafka broker
-* DAO access to instrument data via https://jdbi.org/
-* Standalone TE engine extracted from an axiom platform
+* Containerized computation environment
-* gRPC servers for DAO and TEE coverage with unified protobuf protocols and caching system
+* External gRPC servers for instrument static data

 # Performance